GWilloughby99/Stop-and-search-figures-year-ending-March-2020/docs/index.md

 The rate of Black people being stopped increased from 39 to 54, as well as Asian figures rising from 11-15.
 Overall, the rate of BAME groups has increased from 18 through 2018-19, to 25 during 2019-2020.

-<iframe title="More people from BME groups are being stopped" aria-label="Interactive line chart" id="datawrapper-chart-PY6Jy" src="https://datawrapper.dwcdn.net/PY6Jy/2/" scrolling="no" frameborder="0" style="border: none;" width="724" height="406"></iframe>
+<iframe title="More people from BAME groups are being stopped and searched" aria-label="Interactive line chart" id="datawrapper-chart-PY6Jy" src="https://datawrapper.dwcdn.net/PY6Jy/4/" scrolling="no" frameborder="0" style="border: none;" width="600" height="406"></iframe>